 - Speaking and training the employees of some of the world's largest organizations in the the Americas, Asia, and Europe, including the organizations listed in the far right-hand column.

 - Working as the editor-in-chief of the Unix Journal, later known as the Open Systems Journal promoting open systems software solutions.

 - Winning a lifetime certification in computer data-processing from ICCP,

-Gary led FourGen for over fourteen years of growth to became one of America's Inc. 500 fastest growing companies, known for successfully using Sun Tzu's ideas in business.
-After selling FourGen in 1997, he was invited to speak on the competitive strategies of Sun Tzu to organizations around the world.
-In working with his corporate clients, he develop a number of books in using Sun Tzu's concepts in modern competition, ten of his books have won award-recognition in seven different non-fiction categories, including the Ben Franklin Award for the Best Self-Help Book for the Golden Key to Strategy.
-His books led to audios, videos, and a completely on-line website certifying people's competitive skills.
+A Brief Biography: After a quick rise in corporate sales and marketing management first at Bic Pen and then at Tandy Corporation, Gary started FourGen Software in the 1980s.
+As its award-winning CEO, Gary led FourGen for over fourteen years of growth to become one of America's Inc. 500 fastest growing companies, adaptable order entry applications to large corporations.
+After selling FourGen in 1997, he was invited to speak on the competitive strategies of Sun Tzu to organizations around the world, which he was known for using in building his company.
+In working with his corporate clients and other organizations, he authored a number of books using Sun Tzu's concepts in modern competition.
+Ten of his books have won award-recognition in seven different non-fiction categories, including the Ben Franklin Award for the Best Self-Help Book for the Golden Key to Strategy.
+His original English translation of Sun Tzu's The Art of War is the only award-winning English translation of Sun Tzu.
+His books led to audios, videos, and an online training site certifying people's competitive skills.